-Environmental factors, fishing technology, business capital and governmental policies regarding fuel prices are the sources of vulnerability for Torani fishermen.
-Moreover, the increases in fuel prices and restrictions on fuel purchase is a policy that directly impacts the fishery business.
-Furthermore, sources of financial capital originating from loans and payable accounts have contributed to the low income of Torani fishing families.
+Environmental factors, fishing technology, business capital, and government policies on fuel prices are the sources of vulnerability for Torani fishermen.
+The increase in fuel prices and restrictions on fuel purchase is a policy that directly impacts the fishery business.
+Sources of financial capital originating from loans and accounts payable contributed to the low income of Torani fishing families.